 What is Net Zero?

-In order to keep climate change within the 1.5C limit set by nations in the Paris Agreement, global net human-caused emissions of carbon dioxide (CO2) need to fall by about 45 percent from 2010 levels by 2030, reaching net zero around 2050.
+It is international scientific consensus that, in order to prevent the worst climate damages, global net human-caused emissions of carbon dioxide (CO2) need to fall by about 45 percent from 2010 levels by 2030, reaching net zero around 2050.
 Global warming is proportional to cumulative CO2 emissions, which means that the planet will keep heating for as long as global emissions remain more than zero.
 This implies that climate damages, caused by global heating, will continue escalating for as long as emissions continue.

 What is net zero?